taiphlosion/ChompIn/client/README.md

 ## Testing on Desktop

+Not recommended since the primary development environment was on Mobile.
 If you're testing on desktop, you can skip the `.env` setup step.
-Once dependencies are installed and the project is started, you can open the project on the web by clicking on the **localhost link** in the terminal.
+Once dependencies are installed and the project is started, you can open the project on the web by clicking on the **localhost** link in the terminal.

 ## Note